On this page:

 Changes to these fields may need to be applied if the information is too broad or narrow to match all emails.
 To check your settings and any changes, click on Test Match to see which emails match your current settings (these are found at the bottom of your view).

-Your rule has now been set up to match future emails.
+Your Inbox Rule has now been set up to match future emails.
 Next you will want to set up extraction, forwarding or both.